 What’s Being Done

-Black-footed Ferret is protected under the federal Species at Risk Act (SARA).
-The role of SARA is to advance comprehensive support for the species for its recovery and conservation.
-The species is also protected under the Saskatchewan Wildlife Act, 1998.
+Black-footed Ferret is protected under the federal Species at Risk Act which supports the recovery and conservation of the species.
+They are also protected under the Saskatchewan Wildlife Act (1998).

-- Learn about Black-footed Ferret and share your knowledge with others to stimulate concern for this endangered mammal.
+- Stay Informed: Learn about Black-footed Ferret and share your knowledge with others.

 - Learn: Stay informed about endangered species by signing up for Nature Canada’s monthly e-newsletter.

 - Find out more: Help us end the extinction by taking action for nature today—visit conservation websites like Nature Canada or join one of our campaigns!